Report: Britain's Prince William had coronavirus in April

 FILE - In this Oct.
 20, 2020, file photo, wearing a face covering to curb the spread of coronavirus Britain's Prince William meets pharmacist Joyce Duah as he and his wife Kate the Duchess of Cambridge visit ... more

-LONDON (AP) — Britain's Prince William tested positive for the coronavirus, apparently around the same time as his father Prince Charles earlier this year, BBC reported.
+LONDON (AP) — Britain's Prince William tested positive for the coronavirus in April, around the same time as his father Prince Charles, BBC reported.

 The report cited unidentified palace sources and The Sun newspaper, which said William kept his telephone and video engagements without revealing his diagnosis because he didn't want to worry anyone.